 The hats are made of plastic, but the wraps around each hat are paper, so I don’t plan on leaving this outdoors to be exposed to rain.
 I’ll hang it on an inside door instead.Make an easy, budget friendly Patriotic Wreath ~ Dollar Store Craft Challenge #patriotic #dollartree #craftchallenge Click To Tweet

 Last summer, I made a quick and easy Coastal Wreath using scarves I purchased at the Dollar Tree.
-Click below for the details on how to make this very inexpensively from dollar store items.
+It’s fun to find different items to use for wreaths that can be purchased at a dollar store.

 Be sure to stop by the blogs listed above to check out how they met the Dollar Store Craft Challenge!